mpwalsh8/wpgform/readme.txt

 * Fixed several bugs where CSS prefix, when used, was not output in some places.
 * Moved Debug control to their own tab on the settings page.
 * Added new Debug options to facilicate chasing down HTTP API issues.
+* Fixed bug where the CSS prefix, when used, was not being applied properly to elements which had more than one class.
+Only the first class was properly prefixed.

 = Version 0.40 =
 * Removed leftover debug code.
 Again.  :-(